 The Flinn-Brown Fellowship helps experienced civic leaders from throughout Arizona expand their knowledge, skills, and networks to help address Arizona’s long-term issues.

 The Flinn-Brown Fellowship offers:

 ● Unparalleled learning about Arizona policy and politics;

 ● Connections with top state leaders and policy experts;

 ● Membership in the powerful Flinn-Brown Network; and

-Flinn-Brown is intense, challenging, rewarding, and lasting.
-Flinn-Brown Fellows experience up-to-the moment seminars, long-term support, and participation in the formal Flinn-Brown Network—a powerful body drawn from across all cohorts over the past decade.
+Flinn-Brown is rewarding, intense, and lasting.
+Flinn-Brown Fellows experience up-to-the moment seminars, long-term support, and participation in the formal Flinn-Brown Network—a powerful body representing cohorts from across the past decade.